mickeyjoe75/joseph_manuel_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   else
     card2
   end
-end- #extra key word end.
+end #- incorrect indentation
 end

-def self.cards_total(cards)
-  total
-  for card in cards
+def self.cards_total(cards) ## "self is making it a class method," total ### need to add = 0 for the loop to work for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total ### need to change the return statement after the end of the for loop to go through the whole iteration, else it will end at the first iteration. end end